Is Asthma Genetic? The Role of Genetics in Increasing Risks for Diagnosis

 Does my asthma have to do with my genetics?

 Well, maybe.
 After all, isolating a gene’s potential to trigger a disease state make it clear that asthma can be passed down in families—my grandma has adult-onset asthma, and my great-grandfather had asthma.
 However, we’re the only ones.
-Even though my asthma didn’t onset until I was 16, I still believe there is a greater chance that, just due to how my asthma acts, may be linked to a greater extent to my prematurity than my genetics.
+Even though my asthma didn’t onset until I was 16, I still believe there is a greater chance that, just due to how my asthma acts, it may be linked to my prematurity than my genetics.
 However, there are probably still 65+ asthma genes Promethease isn’t yet telling me about!

 Putting aside ethical or potential privacy issues (for now), have you considered doing DNA testing for future medical problems (or to demystify current ones)?
 How did you decide?
+Let me know in the comments below.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.